 Hormonal imbalance does not happen overnight.
-It takes time before symptoms become apparent.
+The symptoms become apparent after some time.

-A sedentary person who sits too much and has a poor diet is likely to end up with heaviness and congestion (too much Yin) in the lower part of her body.
-When blood cannot circulate properly and there is a buildup of fluids (not enough Yang to move Yin) problems such as sore back, varicose veins, achy legs, piles and painful periods may occur.
-When the liver, which is intimately connected to hormone balance, becomes congested it will not be able to function properly.
+Take, for example, a person who is sedentary for most of the day and eats a poor diet.
+Over time, she will likely experience heaviness and congestion (too much Yin) in the lower part of her body.
+Her blood will not circulate properly and – with not enough Yang to move Yin – she may develop health challenges such as a sore back, varicose veins, achy legs, piles and painful periods.
+Her liver can become congested and unable to function properly.
 If the liver cannot process or bio transform hormones efficiently, the body will feel “out of balance” leading to hormonal imbalance.

-A woman who exercises too much without sufficient rest (too much Yang) will end up putting so much stress on her body she will drain her reserves.
-When a person’s reserves, which are stored in kidneys and adrenals, are running low, symptoms such as tiredness, low libido and poor appetite are common.
-If the body produces a lower than normal level of hormones (Yin deficiency), it can lead to hormonal imbalance.
-This in turn may lead amenorrhea (no periods) or infertility due to ovulation problems
+On the other hand, a woman who exercises too much without sufficient rest (too much Yang) can put so much stress on her body, she drains her reserves.
+When a person’s reserves, which are stored in kidneys and adrenals, are running low, she may experience symptoms such as tiredness, low libido and poor appetite.
+If her body produces a lower than normal level of hormones (Yin deficiency), it can lead to hormonal imbalance.
+This in turn can lead amenorrhea (no periods) or infertility due to ovulation problems.

-- Eat organic foods and hormone free meats where possible.
-Pesticides, chemicals and hormones are used to treat produce and animal products contain synthetic estrogen like substances and have negative effects on our organ and endocrine systems
+- Eat organic foods and hormone free meats when possible.
+Produce is treated by pesticides, chemicals, and hormones, and animal products contain synthetic estrogen-like substances, which negatively impact our organ and endocrine systems.

 - Add more cabbage, broccoli, brussel sprouts and cauliflower to your diet.
 These cruciferous vegetables contain di-indolymethane (DIM), which helps break down estradiol in the body.
 Too much estradiol (a form of estrogen made in the body) can contribute to breast pain, weight gain, moodiness, low libido and breast and uterine cancer.